Cringey 23-Year-Old Mayor Quotes Steve Jobs to Defend His Trumpian Coup

 “Well, I wasn’t going to say anything,” he began.
 “But I think I’m going to.”

-He then quoted Jobs, coming out from behind the dais and speaking to the assembled Goddardians as if he were giving a sermon.
+He then claimed to quote Jobs, coming out from behind the dais and speaking to the assembled Goddardians as if he were giving a sermon.

-“Here’s to the crazy ones,” Larkin declared.
+“Here’s to the crazy ones,” Larkin declared, citing a famous soliloquy that was in fact written by an ad agency copywriter.
 “The troublemakers.
 The round pegs in the square holes.
 The ones who see things differently.
 They’re not fond of rules.
 And they have no respect for the status quo.
 You can quote them, disagree with them, glorify or vilify them.
 But, about the only thing you can’t do is ignore them.
 Because they change things.
 They push the human race forward.
 And while others may see you as the crazy one, we see genius.
 Because the ones who think they can change the world are the ones who do.”

 Larkin then vowed, without a hint of irony, that the council would be “more transparent than ever before,” promising to “work harder than ever before.”